 For students in the states of AR, CA, OR, OH, TX, WA, WI & WY who license through the state of Washington, there are additional state-directed and WGU program requirements in how you will work through your practicum experience over 12 months (2 full registered terms) during an entire academic school year, which may include limited summer opportunities, and how those practicum hours and activities will be completed and recorded.
 The practicum courses here many not be taken in the same registered term and must be the final two terms of enrollment in your program.
 Carefully review the C774 & C775 Practicum in Educational Leadership I & 2 Courses of Study and the Washington Educational Leadership & Activity Log.

-For students in Missouri, there is an additional state required assessment, the MoSLPA, that must be completed during your practicum.
-Refer to the Teacher Licensure Home Page in the Student Handbook and the Missouri folder.
+For students in Missouri, there is an additional state required assessment.
+Refer to the Teacher Licensure Home Page in the Student Handbook, MO Educational Leadership Certification Requirements for additional information.

 Once you receive written approval of your CS and Field Experience Application by the WGU Field Placement office, you may then contact your mentor to determine when the appropriate time is to register for the practicum course(s) and begin your full 6-month or 12-month engagement.
 The CS, through observations and midterm and final evaluations, provides regular, detailed feedback regarding your performance and mastery of WGU competencies aligned to the 2011 standards of the Educational Leadership Constituents Council (ELCC):